The (History of) Freediving Records

 Novelli applied his medical background together with a calculated approach to further training.
 His dive preparation included slow hyperventilation to purge the body of carbon dioxide to overcome the need to breathe for longer.
 In 1956, he and Falco set another freediving record of 41m.

-Later in 1958, Novelli had to choose between his career as a dentist and the call of the deep.
-It was a hard choice, but in 1959 he filed a patent to what would later become the first two-stage scuba diving regulator (marketed by Pirelli as the ‘Explorer’) and fully engaged in diving.
-Over the next ten years, Novelli led archaeological, oceanographic and commercial dive teams and consulted many underwater exploration activities in Italy.
+Later, in 1958, Novelli had to choose between his career as a dentist and the call of the deep.
+It was a hard choice, but in 1959, he filed a patent for what would later become the first two-stage scuba diving regulator (marketed by Pirelli as the ‘Explorer’) and fully engaged in diving.
+Over the next ten years, Novelli led archaeological, oceanographic, and commercial dive teams and consulted many underwater exploration activities in Italy.
 The only teeth he saw were the teeth of the sharks and moray eels on the shipwrecks and in the caves he explored, but we guess he didn’t miss the dentist chair much.

 Raimondo Bucher